 North East Link Project

-It is important that you obtain appropriate legal advice in all dealings with the Authority to ensure that your rights are protected and you obtain the best possible outcome.
-Tisher Liner FC Law have accredited specialists in business law, property law and commercial litigation and can assist you with the process and deal with the North East Link Authority to ensure you get the best possible outcome.
+It is important that those affected obtain appropriate legal advice in all dealings with the Authority to ensure that their rights are protected and the best possible outcome is obtained.
+Tisher Liner FC Law, who are expert compulsory acquisition lawyers have accredited specialists in business law, property law and commercial litigation and can assist you with the process and deal with the Major Transport Infrastructure Authority (formerly the North East Link Authority) to ensure you get the best possible outcome.

 Notices of Intention to Acquire will be served next which will start the formal acquisition process.
 It is important to get professional advice from an expert early before these notices are provided to ensure that you can maximise your compensation prospects.
 If you have already received a Notice of Intention to Acquire or Notice of Acquisition and/or an offer of compensation, it is important to obtain legal and valuation advice to consider whether the offers are reasonable and whether further compensation should be sought.
 Even if you have obtained an offer of compensation it is not too late to obtain legal advice.